clubpay/secureflow/README.md

 Important Considerations:

-- Documentation: Always add a comment explaining why you're suppressing the rule.
+- Documentation: Always add a note explaining why you're skipping the specific line of code.
 This helps other developers understand your decision and avoids accidentally re-introducing the vulnerability.
 - Review: Regularly review your skipped codes to ensure they still need to be skipped.
-Security landscapes change, and previously acceptable suppressions might become risky.
+Security landscapes change, and previously acceptable suppressions might become risky later.
 - Alternative: If possible, prefer fixing the underlying vulnerability rather than excluding the code.
 Skipping should be a last resort.